opencitations/oc_ds_converter/README.md

 4. if possible, add additional ID-schema specific methods.
 For example, some ID schemas (such as ORCID and ISSN) are formed by following a specific check-digit mechanism, which provides a further control system to verify the ID validity: in these cases, it is possible to add also a `check_digit` method.

 ### Add a new Storage Manager

+For adding a new type of Storage Manager, i.e. relying on another storage system:
+1. create a python file at `oc_ds_converter/oc_idmanager/oc_data_storage` named after the storage system, e.g.: `oc_ds_converter/oc_idmanager/oc_data_storage/redis_manager.py`.
+2. create a new class as an instance of the abstract class `StorageManager` (defined in `oc_ds_converter/oc_idmanager/oc_data_storage/storage_manager.py`), e.g.: `RedisStorageManager(StorageManager)`, thus following the provided template.
+In particular:
+3. define all the storage-type-specific required methods, i.e.: `set_value`, to add a single key-value pair to the storage, `set_multi_value`, to store a list of key-value tuple pairs all at once,  `get_value`, to retrieve the value associated to a specific key, `del_value`, to delete a key-value pair, `delete_storage`, to delete all the data previously saved in the storage system, and `get_all_keys`, to retrieve the list of all the keys in the storage.

 <!-- LICENSE -->